MrOlamide/My-data-analysis-portfolio/README.md

 developed skills like Microsoft excel, Power Point, and Microsoft Word.
 My love for research’s grew my interest in data analysis, I like collecting, interpreting, analyzing data.
 I like solving problems, making critical and constructive decisions.

+This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.